lssfau/pystencils-sfg/docs/source/usage/how_to_composer.md

 [SYCL buffers][sycl_buffer], and many framework-specific custom-built classes.
 Using the protocols behind {any}`sfg.map_field <SfgBasicComposer.map_field>`,
-it is possible to automatically emit code that extracts the indexing information required by a kernel from any of these classes
-- provided a suitable API reflection is available.
+it is possible to automatically emit code that extracts the indexing information required by a kernel from any of these classes, as long as a suitable API reflection is available.

 :::{seealso}
 [](#field_data_structure_reflection) for instructions on how to set up field API